Citroen Relay van review

 Load Space and Practicality

-The Relay has one of the widest load bays in this class of van, at 1,870mm between partitions and 1,422mm between the inner wheel arches.
+The Relay has a wide load bay, at 1,870mm between partitions and 1,422mm between the inner wheelarches.
 That means it can fit a Europallet in flat, and you can also load it into the side door, which is 1,250mm wide.
 The reinforced doors should help prevent damage if the forklift driver misses the gap, too.

-The H3 versions of the Relay are top of the class at 2,172mm high, beating the Mercedes Sprinter and Volkswagen Crafter by about 30mm in that area.
+The H3 versions of the Relay are 2,172mm high.
 The standard steel bulkhead has plenty of fixing points, and fits the full height of the van.

 Reliability and Safety

-The improved durability of the parts used on the new Relay should help its reliability, although it has never had a poor reputation in this area.
-The diesel engines in the range have been strong and there is no reason to believe that things will change with the 2.0-litre motors.
+The improved durability of the parts used on the Relay should help its reliability, although it has never had a poor reputation in this area.
+The diesel engines in the range have been strong and there is no reason to believe that things will change with the latest Euro 6.2-compliant BlueHDi motors.

 This latest model was subject to a rigorous testing programme before release.
 To put the new parts through their paces, Citroen conducted over 4million kilometres of test driving and 500,000 door slams.